Digraph Coloring and Distance to Acyclicity: Bounded Feedback Vertex Set

 \begin{lemma} \textsc{Restricted-3-SAT} is NP-hard and cannot be solved in $2^{o(n+m)}$ time unless the ETH is false. \end{lemma}

 \begin{proof} Start with an arbitrary instance $\phi$ of \textsc{3-SAT} with $n$ variables and $m$ clauses.
 We first make sure that every variable appears at most $3$ times as follows.
-Suppose that $x$ appears $\ell\ge 4$ times in $\phi$.
-We replace each appearance of $x$ with a fresh variable $x_i$, $i\in [\ell]$ and add to the formula the clauses $(\neg x_1 \lor x_2)\land (\neg x_2\lor x_3)\ldots (\neg x_{\ell}\lor x_1)$.
-Repeating this for all variables that appear at least $4$ times produces an equivalent instance $\phi'$ with $O(n+m)$ variables and clauses such that all literals appear at most $2$ times.
+First use the trick of Lemma \ref{thm:easy} to decrease the number of appearances of each literal to two.
 We now edit $\phi'$ as follows: for each variable $x$ of $\phi'$ we replace every occurence of $\neg x$ with a fresh variable $x'$.
 We then add the clause $(\neg x \lor \neg x')$.
 This gives a new equivalent instance $\phi''$ which also has $O(n+m)$ variables and clauses and satisfies all properties of \textsc{Restricted-3-SAT}. \end{proof}

 \begin{theorem} For all $k\ge 2$, it is $NP$-hard to decide if a digraph $D=(V,E)$ is $k$-colorable even when the size of its feedback vertex set is $k$.
 Furthermore, this problem cannot be solved in time $2^{o(n)}$ unless the ETH is false.